What’s Causing Your Toe Pain? Symptoms, Relief & Recovery Tips

 Stiffness and Limited Movement

 Deformities like bunions, calluses, corns, and more may lead to stiffness and pain.
-As the condition progresses and due to the constant pressure applied on the toes, the symptoms may worsen and limit your range of movement.
+As the condition progresses and due to the constant pressure applied to the toes, the symptoms may worsen and limit your range of movement.
 Most people with pain struggle to perform basic activities such as walking or running as a result of this.

 Numbness and Tingling